Vivado/Vitis HLS Backend

 • Makefile: Defined some shorthands for compiling the project.

-To run Vivado HLS, you can simply invoke the built module without passing any arguments into it.
+To run Vitis HLS, you can simply invoke the built module without passing any arguments into it.

 Note

-You need to configure the Vivado HLS environment before running the generated code.
-We have the Vivado environment configured in the brg-zhang server, so you can directly source /work/shared/common/allo/vitis_2019.2_opt.sh to set up the environment.
+You need to configure the Vitis HLS environment before running the generated code.
+We have the Vitis environment configured on the Zhang group server, so you can directly source /work/shared/common/allo/vitis_2022.1_opt.sh to set up the environment, which targets the AMD U280 FPGA board.

 mod()